espocrm/documentation/docs/user-guide/activities-and-calendar.md

 * Calls
 * Tasks

-Administrator can create a custom entity of Event type.
-Then at Administration > Settings > Activities it's possible to set this entity type as an Activity and make it available in Calendar.
+Administrator can create a custom entity of an *Event* type.
+Then, at Administration > Settings > Activities, it's possible to set this entity type as an *Activity* and make it available in *Calendar*.

 There is 'My Activities' dashlet showing actual and upcoming activity records related to the current user.